llvm/llvm-project/libcxx/docs/BuildingLibcxx.rst

    support for ``wchar_t``.
 This is especially useful in embedded settings where C Standard Libraries don't always provide all the usual bells and whistles.

+.. option:: LIBCXX_ENABLE_TIME_ZONE_DATABASE:BOOL

+   **Default**: ``ON``

+   Whether to include support for time zones in the library.
+Disabling time zone support can be useful when porting to platforms that don't ship the IANA time zone database.
+When time zones are not supported, time zone support in <chrono> will be disabled.

 .. option:: LIBCXX_INSTALL_LIBRARY_DIR:PATH

   **Default**: ``lib${LIBCXX_LIBDIR_SUFFIX}``